Recoskie/JDasm/docs/Basics.md

 <br />

 Big-endian is not used much, if at all, in many systems.
-Thus, big-endian systems switch the byte order using arithmetic operations to maintain compatibility with the majority of file formats.
+This also means big-endian systems switch the byte order using arithmetic operations to maintain compatibility with the majority of file formats.

 <br />

-So basically, little-endian is the format that is used the most today.
+Basically little-endian is the format that is used the most today, so big-endian systems do not do well as they must flip the byte order when reading a value and flip the byte order when saving changes to files.

 <h2>Integer numbers.</h2>